Key Milestones

 Chair:

+AFMM is a ministerial-level body of finance ministers from the 11 AMS that convenes annually.
 The 29th AFMM was held in April 2025 in Kuala Lumpur, Malaysia.
 AFMM’s agenda spans ASEAN financial cooperation priorities, including infrastructure finance, insurance cooperation, disaster risk financing and insurance, taxation, customs cooperation, and the ASEAN Single Window.

 ASEAN Forum on Taxation (AFT) & Sub-Forum on Excise Taxation (SF-ET)